websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-jsps/customizing-jsps-with-dynamic-includes.md

 The
 [`liferay-util:dynamic-include` tag](https://learn.liferay.com/reference/latest/en/dxp/taglibs/util-taglib/liferay-util/dynamic-include.html)
-is a placeholder into which you can inject content.
-Every JSP's dynamic include tag is an extension point for inserting content (e.g., JavaScript code, HTML, and more).
+is a placeholder into which you can inject content---JavaScript code, HTML, and more.
 The example project demonstrates how to inject content with a dynamic include.

 ## Deploy the Example Project